 TIER 4 EMISSIONS REDUCTION

-Cat Tier 4 engines meet tough emissions standards and deliver the performance and efficiency that successful businesses demand.
-Like all manufacturers of diesel engines, Caterpillar is required to deliver engines that meet government emissions standards that are being phased-in throughout the United States, Canada, European Union and Japan.
+Cat Tier 4 Final engines meet stringent emissions standards and deliver the performance and efficiency that successful businesses demand.
+Like all manufacturers of diesel engines, Caterpillar is required to deliver engines that meet government emissions standards that have been phased-in throughout the United States, Canada, Japan and the European Union.

 CLEANER FUEL & OILS

 The emission regulations require the use of Ultra Low Sulfur Diesel Fuel (ULSD), which contains ≤ 15 parts per million sulfur (mg/kg) as well as low sulfated ash oil in Tier 4 Final engines.